alias-comandos-linux-en-windows

 xcopy *.bat %systemroot%/system32

-If you don’t like having “your trash” in system32, you can create another folder to store the scripts, and simply add them to the Path environment variable.
-For each person, the one you like the most.
+If you don’t like having “your junk” in system32, you can create another folder to store the scripts, and simply add it to the Path environment variable.
+To each their own, whichever you prefer.

-Here is a list of the Linux command aliases that I create to use in Windows.
+Here is a list of the Linux command aliases I create, to be able to use them in Windows.

 Alias command clear